Walker Morris advises Begbies Traynor on the sale of Wigan Athletic FCPrint news article

 The deal ensures that all football creditors will be paid in full and that all non-football creditors will receive a dividend of at least 25p in the pound, which should result in the club avoiding any further points deduction and improve the prospects of the club remaining in League One for the 2021/22 season.

-Walker Morris fielded a multi-disciplinary team led by David Hinchliffe (Head of Sports), with support from Owen Ormond (Insolvency), Andrew Maclean and Jon Cherry (Real Estate), Charlotte Smith and Adam Melling (Employment) and Christian Slinger (Sport).
+Walker Morris fielded a multi-disciplinary team led by David Hinchliffe (Head of Sports), with support from Owen Ormond (Insolvency), Andrew Maclean (Real Estate), Charlotte Smith and Adam Melling (Employment) and Christian Slinger (Sport).

 Dean Watson, one of the joint administrators from Begbies Traynor, commented: